 Among the many possible sources of graduate support are institutional training grants from the National Institutes of Health (NIH).
 There are training grants in a variety of scientific areas.

 Training grants are typically cross-departmental, with faculty from many different departments participating and enriching the training environment.
-Four of the training grants that can support graduate education are directed by MIP faculty.
+Five of the training grants that can support graduate education are directed by MIP faculty.

 The Highlights of this Training Program Include: